 And with that last question, in total blatant self-promotion, The Return of Benjamin Quincy is going on tour at the same time as Phillip Phillips and the rest of the top twelve American Idols.
 You can get information on that – Ben Q, not the American Idols tour <g> – at my website.
 The tour starts June 4th.
 Hope to see you there.
 And good reading this week.
 I’m turning my sights to something non-fiction.

-Posted on June 3, 2012, in Susan Lute and tagged American Idol, book tour, Diana Duncan, JA Konrath, Jessica Sanchez, Marie Force, Phillip Phillips, pricing e-books, See Jane Publish, Susan Lute, The Return Of Benjamin Quincy, The Ruby-Slipper Sisterhood, Tomas DePrima.
+Posted on June 3, 2012, in General and tagged American Idol, book tour, Diana Duncan, JA Konrath, Jessica Sanchez, Marie Force, Phillip Phillips, pricing e-books, See Jane Publish, Susan Lute, The Return Of Benjamin Quincy, The Ruby-Slipper Sisterhood, Tomas DePrima.
 Bookmark the permalink.
 16 Comments.